AdaCore/gnatstudio/docs/users_guide/extending.rst

 This attribute is a string.
 Specifying an empty string (to override a specification in the :file:`<action>` tag)` produces the default behavior.
-A value of :command:`none` tells GPS to hide the output of the command as well as the text of the command itself and not show it to the user.
-If you specify any other value, GPS creates a new window with the title given by the attribute.
+A value of :command:`none` tells GNAT Studio to hide the output of the command as well as the text of the command itself and not show it to the user.
+If you specify any other value, GNAT Studio creates a new window with the title given by the attribute.
 If such a window already exists, it is cleared before any command in the chain is executed.
 The output of the command, as well as the text of the command itself, are sent to this new window::